-Information: www.elections.nsw.gov.au or 1300 135 736
+Information: elections.nsw.gov.au or 1300 135 736

-For enquiries in languages other than English call our interpreting service on 13 14 50 For hearing and speech impaired enquiries, call us via the National Relay Service on 13 36 77.
+For enquiries in languages other than English call the interpreting service on 13 14 50.
+For hearing and speech impaired enquiries, call via the National Relay Service on 13 36 77.

-John Schmidt, Electoral Commissioner
+John Schmidt, Electoral Commissioner for New South Wales